Artur92K/Sniffer/README.md

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact

-==============================================

-Simple console sniffer wrote in C. Three options:
+* You have to choose 1 option from three:

 1. Decapsulation example packet
 2. Decapsulation packet from wlan0
 3. Encapsulation packet and sending by wlan0.

+### Who do I talk to? ###

+* Artur Kaczmarek
+* kaczmarek.arti@gmail.com

+==============================================